achieverANKIT1404/JSP_Day3/README.md

-# JSP_Day3
+# JSP SetProperty and GetProperty tags using Bean Class
-This project will explore the use of the forward and include tags in JavaServer Pages (JSP).
+This project is focused on the use of the setProperty and getProperty tags within a JSP page that uses a bean class. </br>The setProperty tag is used to set the value of a bean property, while the getProperty tag is used to retrieve the value of a bean property.
+The setProperty and getProperty tags can be used to manipulate bean properties, allowing JSP pages to interact with the bean class.
+This project will demonstrate the use of the setProperty and getProperty tags to create a simple application that utilizes bean properties.